jpmondet/Fully-Automated-K8s-deployment/README.md

 Some customization can be done by changeing values in the **global_vars.yaml** file but the defaults one-liner above gives you :

-* Kubernetes 1.16.2
+* Kubernetes 1.17.2
-* containerd 1.2.7
+* containerd 1.3.3
-* runc 1.0.0-rc8
+* runc 1.0.0-rc10
-* etcd 3.4.2
+* etcd 3.4.3
-* Standard CNI type Bridge
+* Standard CNI type Bridge (cni-plugin v0.8.5)
-* IPVS replaces IPtables for Services
+* IPVS replaces IPtables for Services (Not really an 'innovation' anymore :-) )
 * CoreDNS replaces Kubedns (1.13 made CoreDNS the default so it's not an 'innovation' anymore but well ;-) )
 * A pure RFC5549-based L3 IPv6 network (which lets you use IPv4 above v6)
 * [Kubefw](https://github.com/jpmondet/kubefw) to leverage Network Policies